vtbag/inspection-chamber/.github/PULL_REQUEST_TEMPLATE.md

 ### Docs & Examples

-- Does your change here require changes to the astro-vtbot-website?
+- Does your change here require changes to the vtbag-website?